enyo/iris/README.md

 3. [Create the service definitions](#create-service-definitions) that group your services together and setup a server.
-4. [Create a server binary](#create-a-server-binary) which you can then execute to start your remote server.
+4. [Create a server binary](#create-a-server-binary) which you can then execute to start your iris server.
 5. [Setup the build.dart file](#setup-builddart) to generate the client library.
 6. [Use the library on the client](#on-the-client)